Spanish

 There will be an opportunity to take part in a one-week residential language trip to Spain in the summer term.

 The Modern Languages Department (MFL) also offers A Levels in German, Italian and French, one-year GCSE courses in Italian and Spanish, possibly leading to an A Level course in the second year, and Additional Studies in Italian, Japanese, Chinese and Latin.
-We also offer other enrichment opportunities such as the European Day of Languages and Christmas Carols in all languages.
+We also offer other enrichment opportunities such as the European Day of Languages.